OpenSourceWebProjects/OpenSourceWeb/README.md

 # OpenSourceWeb

+Making the web a safer and more performant space library by library

 # Roadmap

--   Add minified and bundled distribution code
+-   ~~Add minified and bundled distribution code~~
--